 How to influence biological systems with frequencies

-It is clear from the foregoing that there are several methods of transmitting beneficial frequencies to influence biological systems in this way, we summarize below the most common methods:
+It is clear from the foregoing that there are several methods of transmitting frequencies to influence biological systems in this way, we summarize below the most common methods:

 Electromagnetic fields: This is done by emitting electromagnetic waves through specially tuned antennas.